Scott Player: Professional career

 He played ten years in the NFL, nine of which were with the Arizona Cardinals and a portion of a season with the Cleveland Browns.
 He also played in the Canadian Football League and in NFL Europa with the Frankfurt Galaxy.
 Player was the last NFL player to wear a one-bar face mask, which was banned by the league in 2004.
 His face mask was covered under a grandfather clause.

 Arizona Cardinals

 Player played for the Cardinals between 1998 and 2006, earning a Pro Bowl selection in 2000.
 The Cardinals released him on August 29, 2007.

 Cleveland Browns

-On September 18, 2007 Player was signed by the Cleveland Browns after Dave Zastudil was injured.
-On October 8, 2007 the Browns released him.
+On September 18, 2007, Player was signed by the Cleveland Browns after Dave Zastudil was injured.
+On October 8, the Browns released Player.

 New England Patriots

-On April 18, 2008 Player was signed by the New England Patriots to compete with incumbent Chris Hanson.
-He was released on June 12, 2008.
+On April 18, 2008, Player was signed by the New England Patriots to compete with incumbent Chris Hanson.
+He was released by New England on June 12.